TaiWow/AWS_ETL_pipeline_project/README.md

 sudo usermod -a -G docker ec2-user sudo chkconfig docker on
 ```
-*Configure Docker Volume ensure the Grafana Docker image is not running*
+*Configure docker Volume ensure the Grafana Docker image is not running*

 ```sh
 docker ps -a